UWynn/UWynn.github.io/docs/sptime.md

 ---
 layout: page
-title: Worlds
+title: Soul Point Timer
-permalink: /worlds/
+permalink: /sptime/
 ---

 Please don't spam refresh.
 If nothing shows up, refresh once and it should work.
 If nothing shows even after reloading, Athena may be down at the moment.

 Data from [Athena](https://github.com/Wynntils/Athena).
-Soul Point default sort version [here](/sptime/).
+Uptime default sort version [here](/worlds/).

 The table is sortable, click on column headers.